ManasBhilare/Real-Time-Scalable-Transaction-Processing-with-Kafka-Singlestore-and-Temporal/README.md

-# Kafka-Based Transaction Processing with Temporal and Grafana
+# Real Time Scalable Transaction Processing with Kafka Singlestore and Temporal

 ## Overview
 This project is a distributed transaction processing system using **Apache Kafka**, **Temporal**, **MySQL (SingleStore)**, and **Grafana** for monitoring.
 The system can handle large-scale transaction data efficiently with **data partitioning, parallelization, and distributed computing**.